-To obtain your Swine Identification Kits, you will need to download/print information from the Extension Green County Swine webpage.
+To obtain your Swine Identification Kits, you will need to pick up information from the Extension Green County office.
 There will be no cost this year for the kits and the procedures are changing.
-All kits include your Photo ID information and instructions for the proper procedures to use.
-For more details, see the attached Requirements to Exhibit and Sell Pigs 2020 or contact Jackie McCarville, Extension Green County Agriculture Educator at 608-328-9440.
+All kits include your Photo ID information, RFID ear tags, and instructions for the proper procedures to use.
+For more details, see the attached Requirements to Exhibit and Sell Pigs 2021 or contact Jackie McCarville, Extension Green County Agriculture Educator at 608-328-9440.

-Each exhibitor will be able to bring a maximum of 3 barrows for the live market show.
-Exhibitors will be allowed to bring a maximum of four total pigs, no more than two of which can be market gilts.
+Each exhibitor will be able to bring a maximum of 2 pigs for the live market show.
+In 2021, exhibitors will be limited to bring a maximum of TWO total pigs, and can be two gilts, two barrows, or 1 gilt and 1 barrow.
 Market Barrows and Gilts must weigh at least 225 pounds by the fair to show and at least 235 to sell in the Green County fair livestock auction.

 Again this year, the maximum weight for pigs sold in the auction will be up to 290 pounds.
 Pigs can be sold in the auction that are heavier than 290, but exhibitors will only be paid up to 290 pounds.

-The 2020 Green County show will continue to be a terminal show with all pigs going directly to a +terminal market after the fair to eliminate the possible spread of any diseases.
+The 2021 Green County show will continue to be a terminal show with all pigs going directly to a terminal market after the fair to eliminate the possible spread of any diseases.